 Shireen nearly lost her life walking down the street in Aleppo.
 Now, she’s making it her mission to help others who are fleeing conflict.

-Two years ago, Shireen was walking down the street with friends in Aleppo, Syria.
+Three years ago, Shireen was walking down the street with friends in Aleppo, Syria.
 Their route took them past Syrian Army and Free Syrian Army checkpoints, but they were relatively carefree.
 It was a special day: they were wrapping up the exams that would complete their master’s degrees, and were looking forward to what would come next.
 But what came next derailed those plans.

 In the distance, Shireen heard shouting: “They’re going to open fire!
 They’re going to open fire!”
 Some people around her took cover; others began to run.
 In the middle of the chaos, her friend Shirian was shot and killed.
 As Shireen turned to run, a bullet struck her in the chest.
 She remembers thinking: “That’s it, I’m dying.”

 Days later, she opened her eyes in a foreign place.
 She had been rescued by the International Committee of the Red Cross and was in a hospital in Turkey.
 “I never imagined that I would leave my country like that,” she says.
 “I am from a good family.
 We had a very nice house.
 We never needed anyone’s support.”
 After months in hospital, Shireen defied the odds and made a full recovery from her injuries.

 She was determined to help others who found themselves living through the same nightmare.
 Shireen travelled to Iraq, where she got a job as a public health promoter with Oxfam, supporting people who lost everything fleeing conflict in central and northern parts of the country.

 “I escaped from violence,” she says.
 “Now I don’t see the blood or the bullets, but I see the people who have fled from that.
 I sit with people and they are like me.
 So we have something we can share.
 It means a lot.
 And it means a lot to people when you give your time to help them.”